-- 17. Hallmark has expended substantial time, money, and other resources in developing, advertising and otherwise promoting and protecting the HALLMARK Trademarks.
+- 14. The HALLMARK Trademarks are distinctive when applied to the Hallmark Products and packaging, signifying to the purchaser that the products come from Hallmark and are manufactured to Hallmark's quality standards.
+Whether Hallmark manufactures the products itself or contracts with others to do so, Hallmark has ensured that products bearing or sold within packaging bearing the HALLMARK Trademarks are manufactured to the highest quality standards.
+The HALLMARK Trademarks have achieved tremendous fame and recognition, which has only added to the distinctiveness of the marks.
+As such, the goodwill associated with the HALLMARK Trademarks is of incalculable and inestimable value to Hallmark. - 15.
+Hallmark has expended substantial time, money, and other resources in developing, advertising and otherwise promoting and protecting the HALLMARK Trademarks.
 As a result, products bearing the HALLMARK Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Hallmark.
-The widespread fame, outstanding reputation, and significant goodwill associated with the Hallmark brand have made the HALLMARK Trademarks invaluable assets of Hallmark. - 18.
+The widespread fame, outstanding reputation, and significant goodwill associated with the Hallmark brand have made the HALLMARK Trademarks invaluable assets of Hallmark. - 16.
 Hallmark is the owner of the Rainbow Brite Copyrighted Works which are registered with the United States Copyright Office.
-The registrations include, but are not limited to, "Rainbow Brite Portfolio" (U.S. Copyright Registration No. VA0000155320), issued by the Register of Copyrights on March 26, 1984, and assigned from Hallmark Cards, Inc. to Plaintiff.
+The registrations include, but are not limited to, "Rainbow Brite Portfolio" (U.S. Copyright Registration No. VA0000155320), issued by the

+Register of Copyrights on March 26, 1984, and assigned from Hallmark Cards, Inc. to Plaintiff.
 Hallmark is also the owner of the copyrighted work "Plush Shepherd Toy 1.0" (U.S. Copyright Registration No. VA 0002361744), issued by the Register of Copyrights on September 8, 2023, and assigned from Hallmark Cards, Inc. to Plaintiff (together with the Rainbow Brite Copyrighted Works, the "Hallmark Copyrighted Works").
-A true and correct copy of the copyright registration certificates and deposit materials for the Hallmark Copyrighted Works are attached hereto as Exhibit 2. - 19.
-Among the exclusive rights granted to Hallmark under the U.S. Copyright Act are the exclusive rights to reproduce, prepare derivative works of, distribute copies of, and display the Hallmark Copyrighted Works to the public.
+A true and correct copy of the copyright registration certificates and deposit materials for the Hallmark Copyrighted Works are attached hereto as Exhibit 2.

+17. Among the exclusive rights granted to Hallmark under the U.S. Copyright Act are the exclusive rights to reproduce, prepare derivative works of, distribute copies of, and display the Hallmark Copyrighted Works to the public.